mvs-develop/dev.bitshares.works/docs/development/apps/create_test_local_wallet.rst

 Create a Test Local Wallet
 -------------------------------

-We now know what the installed bitshares-core folder contains and how inside folders and files have been structured.
+We now know what the installed dna-core folder contains and how inside folders and files have been structured.
 In this section, we test running two programs (witness_node and cli_wallet) to examine and get familiar with the DNA Blockchain data and application program.

 Also, we will launch a cli_wallet and import an existing DNA account and check the balance.
 Let's start.

 **Note: After my initial installation, a database (blocks binary) file size was 306.9MB.
 And after running a witness_node for several hours, the file size grew to 10GB.**

-We assume that you are opening a terminal window and moved (i.e., ``cd bitshares-core``) to the bitshares-core folder.
+We assume that you are opening a terminal window and moved (i.e., ``cd dna-core``) to the dna-core folder.